sueszli/byte-sized-gains/docs/report.md

 - float16 model: 12.17 MB
 - int8 model: 7.21 MB

-Meaning with each of our selected quantization steps the memory footprint halved.
+Meaning with each of our selected quantization steps the memory footprint almost halved.
 This os to be expected and also serves as a little sanity check for our model quantizer.

 Next we want to gain a better understanding of inference speed vs. precision as the intersection over union (IoU@0.01).
 We observed the following correlations between predictive efficiency and effectiveness: